dgloukhman/ifo-lmu-consulting/LagAnalysis/README.md

    - **Note (partial results for testing):** The script is currently configured to process only a **subset** of rolling windows for faster debug runs (e.g., using `.[1:5]` after `group_split()`).
 This intentionally produces **partial** rolling results.
 Remove or disable this limitation before final runs (e.g., comment out the subsetting or guard it with a `DEBUG_ROLL <- FALSE` flag) to generate complete outputs.

 3. **Report Generation**
-   Knit `lag_report.Rmd` to produce an HTML/PDF report summarizing results, figures, and interpretations.
+   Knit `lag_report.Rmd` to produce an HTML report summarizing results, figures, and interpretations.

 4. **(Optional) Stationarity & Cointegration**
    While functions in `stationarity_cointegration.R` are already called from the lag analysis scripts, they can also be used independently for testing unit roots and cointegration among industry indices.